-Since eye tissue must be recovered within a few hours of a patient’s death, Saving Sight has technicians on-call 24 hours a day, seven days a week.
+Since eye tissue must be recovered within 24 hours of a patient’s death, Saving Sight has technicians on-call 24 hours a day, seven days a week.
 When Saving Sight determines that the tissue is likely to be suitable for transplantation, the technician performs an in situ procedure to gently remove the cornea.
 The cornea is immediately placed in preservation media so it can be safely transported and stored until transplant.

 A blood sample is also taken from the donor during the tissue retrieval.
 The sample is then sent out for testing to detect the presence of infectious diseases like HIV or Hepatitis B or C. All blood samples are tested prior to distribution to eliminate the threat of infectious disease.

 At Saving Sight’s Kansas City laboratory, the donated corneal tissue is further evaluated for possible transplantation.
 A high cell count within the cornea is desirable and indicative of healthier tissue.
 Our lab staff also further process the tissue for the type of corneal transplant that it will be used for.
 In some cases, the cornea will be used for a traditional transplant where the donor cornea replaces the full thickness of the recipient’s cornea.
 In other cases, a transplant technique is used where only a thin layer of cells is transplanted.